Table of Contents

 1.1 Core Advantages and Target Market

-- Portable lighting such as flashlights and bicycle lights.
+- Portable lighting, such as flashlights and bicycle lights.

-2. Technical Parameters: In-Depth Objective Interpretation
+2. Technical Parameters: An In-Depth and Objective Interpretation

 2.1 Absolute Maximum Ratings

-- Power Dissipation: 120 mW
+- Power Dissipation:120 mW

-- Peak Forward Current: 100 mA (at 1/10 duty cycle, 0.1ms pulse width)
+- Peak Forward Current:100 mA (at 1/10 duty cycle, 0.1ms pulse width)

-- DC Forward Current: 30 mA
+- DC Forward Current:30 mA

-- Reverse Voltage: 5 V
+- Reverse voltage:5 V

-- Operating Temperature Range: -30°C to +85°C
+- Operating Temperature Range:-30°C to +85°C

-- Storage Temperature Range: -40°C to +100°C
+- Storage Temperature Range:-40°C to +100°C

 2.2 Electro-Optical Characteristics

-- Luminous Intensity (IV): Minimum 1000 mcd, Typical 1720 mcd.
-This parameter is measured using a sensor filtered to match the CIE photopic eye-response curve.
+- Luminous Intensity (IV):Minimum 1000 mcd, typical 1720 mcd.
+This parameter is measured using a sensor with a filter matched to the CIE photopic human eye response curve.

-- Chromaticity Coordinates (x, y): Based on the CIE 1931 chromaticity diagram.
+- Chromaticity coordinates (x, y):Based on the CIE 1931 chromaticity diagram.
 The typical values provided are x=0.300, y=0.290.
-A tolerance of ±0.01 should be applied to these coordinates.
-The test standard referenced is CAS140B.
+The tolerance for these coordinates is ±0.01.
+The referenced test standard is CAS140B.

-3. Binning System Explanation
+3. Explanation of the Binning System

 3.1 Forward Voltage (VF) Binning